Driver trapped inside burning car saved by hero Sainsbury's delivery man

 It happened at about 9pm on Saturday, September 12 when the van driver came across a serious crash on Penistone Road in Huddersfield.

-A BMW had crashed into a lamppost at high speed and was on fire, leaving the driver trapped inside.
+A BMW had crashed into a lamppost and was on fire, leaving the driver trapped inside.

 The Sainsbury's worker attempted to free the trapped driver and used his van fire extinguisher to tackle the blaze.